 Improved Feint (Ex)

 Starting at 2nd level, the pirate gains Improved Feint as a bonus feat, even if he does not have the normal prerequisites for that feat.
+If the pirate already has this feat, he may pick another Combat feat for which he meets the prerequisites for.

 This ability replaces deflect arrows.